spiraldb/vortex/README.md

 > Some key features are not yet implemented, both the API and the serialized format are likely to change in breaking ways,
 > and we cannot yet guarantee correctness in all cases.

-The major components of Vortex are:
+The major features of Vortex are:

 * **Logical Types** - a schema definition that makes no assertions about physical layout.
 * **Zero-Copy to Arrow** - "canonicalized" (i.e., fully decompressed) Vortex arrays can be zero-copy converted to/from Apache Arrow arrays.